KevinTopollaj/MasterGit/README.md

 > This pull request is just a merge of your code back into the origin, you can also use a pull request to merge from one branch to another within the same repository.
 > A pull request forms a forum for discussing changes, adding continuous integration, testing, and code review.

+> Create a new local branch :

+`git checkout -b [branchName]`

+> Make some changes and push the branch to the remote repository :

+`git push --set-upstream origin [branchName]`

 ---